 Rabbi Sommer has a wide range of training, including certification as a Divorce Mediator from the Northwestern University School of Continuing Studies, and Clinical Pastoral training at Cincinnati Children’s Hospital.
 Rabbi Sommer trained to be a military chaplain in the United States Army and was honorably discharged in the summer of 2003 at the rank of Lieutenant.

 During summers, Rabbi Sommer thoroughly enjoys working as faculty at Olin-Sang-Ruby Union Institute in Oconomowoc, WI.

-Prior to rabbinical school, Rabbi Sommer earned a BA in English Literature from the University of Florida followed by a Masters Degree in Theatre from the University of Kentucky.
+Prior to rabbinical school, Rabbi Sommer earned a BA in English Literature from the University of Florida followed by a Masters Degree in Theater from the University of Kentucky.

-He is married to Rabbi Phyllis Sommer, associate rabbi at Am Shalom in Glencoe, Illinios and they have three amazing children, David, Yael , and Solomon.
+He is married to Rabbi Phyllis Sommer, Director of Congregational Learning at Am Shalom in Glencoe, Illinios and they have three amazing children, David, Yael , and Solomon.
 His beloved fourth child, Sam (z”l), died of leukemia in December of 2013.

-In his spare time Rabbi Sommer loves spending time playing with his kids, spending time with family and friends, teaching, reading, listening to music, playing video games and watching movies.
+In his spare time Rabbi Sommer loves playing with his kids, spending time with family and friends, teaching, reading, listening to music, painting, playing video games and watching movies.

 You can also follow Rabbi Michael on his blogs: